Each person's journey with chronic swelling is different.

 Consider this: People with diabetes must actively manage their health.
 Daily insulin injections help some, while others handle their health with diet and exercise alone.
 Even so, health status changes with time.
 Chronic swelling also requires flexibility and ongoing attention.
 For some, swelling can be stable and compression garments help keep it that way.
 Others find, even when they are ‘doing everything right,’ their swelling slowly progresses.
 Indeed, that’s the very nature of a chronic condition.

 One of the most important ways to manage chronic swelling is with regular MLD therapy to encourage lymph flow and support your lymphatic system function.
-We recommend one hour of MLD therapy every 2-3 months.
-Many choose to have monthly maintenance therapy because they've found it works best for their situation.
+We recommend one hour of MLD therapy every 1-2 months.

 Compression garments are your day-to-day swelling support system.
 They should be worn everyday at work and leisure.
 When garments lose their elasticity, they won't work as effectively to keep your swelling controlled.
 Garments should be replaced regularly - usually every six months or earlier.